TodePond/TodePondDotCom/wikiblogarden/work/dear-spotify/readme.md

 ## Add more shuffle modes

 I would like to cycle through lots of different modes when I want to turn off shuffle.
-Maybe you could "mood shuffle", "seasonal shuffle" and "ai shuffle".
+Maybe you could add "mood shuffle", "seasonal shuffle" and "ai shuffle".

 Even better if they require an internet connection, so that it's impossible to cycle through when I have low connection!